Sicily Road Trip

 Catania’s vibrant fish market is an essential stop, alongside its stunning baroque architecture, exemplified by the Duomo di Catania.

 This city thrives with its unique blend of ancient and modern influences.
+The morning fish market is pure sensory overload in the best way.

 Exploring Syracuse